 One of the best ways of learning is by reading, like a textbook.
 You can find books about the writing craft at the library or your local bookstore.
-In addition, you can find craft books about the art and craft of novel writing, character development, reference books, and so much more.
+In addition, you can find craft books about novel writing, character development, reference books, grammar, and so much more.

 Many of these books might have exercises for you to try.
 Some of them might have other resources, linking to websites or listing other books.

 I have a library of these books on my shelves at home.
 I also have some on my Kindle, though I prefer physical copies of these books.

 Why?
 I like to take notes.
 Sometimes I add tabs to certain information that I’ll need to reference later.
 There are times I take my notes in a separate notebook.
 Reading and writing the info helps me remember.
 Of course, you don’t have to take notes on whatever you learn from these craft books.
 If you add them to your collection at home, you can reference back to them whenever you want.

 Read Novels In And Out Of Your Preferred Genre

 In addition to reading craft books, it’s also a good idea to read novels within your genre.
 For example, if you enjoy science fiction, then read through science fiction books.
 Find popular authors and pick up books from lesser-known writers.